dmix/portal/README.md

 A fast directory jumper using short text queries.
 A rust rewrite of z (https://github.com/rupa/z) with supports ZSH, Bash, and Elvish.

-*WARNING* Currently under heavy development.
-Basic tracking on every `cd` and jumping to the directory is working, with basic ZSH and Elvish plugins.
-More work needs to be done for tagging directories, searching directory history with fzf, Bash support, and more See [TODO](https://github.com/dmix/portal/blob/master/TODO.md) for latest progress
+**WARNING** Currently under heavy development.
+WHAT WORKS: Basic tracking on every `cd` and jumping to the directory is working, with basic ZSH and Elvish plugins (see below).
+WHAT'S NEXT: More work needs to be done for tagging directories, searching directory history with fzf, Bash support, and more.
+See [TODO](https://github.com/dmix/portal/blob/master/TODO.md) for latest progress

 ## Features
+---

 - Jump to a directory you most recently visited containing a keyword
 - Ranks your history (ie, .zsh_history) of all the directories by # of visits and recency
 - Stored using [tantivy](https://github.com/tantivy-search/tantivy) allowing superfast full-text queries
 - List recent directories or search entire history, with fzf integration to filter/select one manually (TODO)
 - Manually tag directories (TODO)

-## Usage

 ### Supported shells